 Electrical and Electronic Engineering - direct entry to Second Professional Year

 Subject to the approval of the Dean of Engineering, a student applying with a Bachelor of Science is expected to have an appropriate major for the specialisation they wish to study, a B grade average, and at least 200-level Mathematics to be considered for entry to the Second Professional Year.
 An appropriate specialisation for Electrical and Electronic Engineering would be Mathematics, Physics or Computer Science.

 Additional papers at the 200 or 300 level in Management or Accounting and Information Systems would enhance your application.

-With this option, a student has the opportunity to gain a double degree (BSc and BE) in five years.
-Contact the department for more information.
+With this option, a student has the opportunity to gain a double degree (BSc and BE(Hons)) in five years.
+Contact the Department of Electrical and Computer Engineering for more information.